sverok-man-collaboration/kalejdoskop-api/README.md

 # Kalejdoskop Api

-This project is an Express application designed to serve as the API for the Kalejdokskop video game.
+This project is an Express application designed to serve as the API for the Kalejdokskop project.
 It handles all the backend logic and routes for the project.

 ## Getting Started